Attending college is an exciting time in your life. It’s a time when you get to step out into the world and experience new things.

 You also may be someone who likes more ambiance for your work area.
 In that case, an adjustable desk lamp for reading and a string of LED lights may be more to your taste.
 In either case, finding the right lighting is an important part of setting up your study space.

 Choosing furniture for your new living quarters is all about personal taste.
 It is important to keep your potential roommate in mind when picking out furniture.
 If your study area is in a shared room, check with your roommate before buying any furniture they may not like.

 The most important choice you will make is your desk.
 You want to find something that fits into the area you have chosen and provides enough space on which to spread out.
 You might consider investing in a standing desk.
 They are usually adjustable, and can make a long study session less tiring since you’ll have the option to stretch your legs when needed.

 A comfy chair is also important, but can be expensive.
 You might want to try the local used furniture store or thrift store to find something suitable for your needs.

 Finding student apartments with a decent place to study is important.
 That’s why we make the process as easy as possible by tailoring your options to fit your preferences.
-Download our app on StudentRoomStay.com and let us help you find the right space for your needs!
+Coming soon, the SRS Marketplace on StudentRoomStay.com will let you help you find the right space for your needs!